 Follow those broad nutritional guidelines and you’re already off to a good start—but let’s dive deeper on the foods the liver really, truly loves.

-Keep reading for 8 powerful liver cleansing foods to give your bod an assist.
+Keep reading for 10 powerful liver cleansing foods and drinks to give your bod an assist.

 “Eating garlic helps activate the liver detox enzymes,” explains Dr. Passler.
 (Basically, these enzymes assist in breaking down toxins and eliminating them from your system.)
 Garlic also contains 39 different antibacterial agents, making it a great food for protecting your bod against illnesses.